solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 ### Limiting access to other authorization conditions
 URL: https://solid.github.io/authorization-panel/wac-ucr/#uc-historyofchanges

+* +1 justinwb: Privacy in this context in paramount, unless the controller specifically wants the information to be divulged.
+* +1 elf-pavlik:
 * 0 csarven: Complex use case.
 Perhaps change focus to auxiliary resources.
 * +1 jaxoncreed:
 * +1 KaiGilb: graphMetrix.
 Im not sure this should be handled by permission, but yes, they should not see it.